By Ethan Maurice | August 15, 2017

 Here's how my index card system works:

 1. I read with a pen at hand.
-When I come across a particularly useful, insightful, or profound passage, I simply circle it and continue on reading.
+When I come across a particularly useful, insightful, or profound passage, I mark it with asterisks and continue on reading.

-2. A couple days after finishing a book, I flip back through looking for passages I've circled.
-I read what's circled again, and if it still strikes me as worthy of my Commonplace Book, I copy the passage onto an index card along with the book's title and page number.
+2. A couple days after finishing a book, I flip back through looking for passages I've marked.
+If it still strikes me as worthy of my Commonplace Book, I copy the passage onto an index card along with the book's title and page number.

 3. After finishing the index cards for a book, I file them away in my “shoe-box” for future reference.
 Currently, my cards are organized by book.
 In the future, I plan to group them broadly by topic as I look for overlapping ideas, beliefs, and tactics shared among great individuals (a sort of search for universal truths).